Kxngh/Topic-Modelling-Comparasion/README.md

 ## 📊 Evaluation
 The project calculates the following scores to evaluate topic models:

-- **Perplexity Score:** Measures how well the model predicts a sample.
+- **Perplexity Score**: Measures how well the model predicts a sample.
+Lower scores indicate better generalization.
+Typically, scores range from -10 to -200, with a strong model achieving around -50 to -100.

-- **Coherence Score:** Evaluates topic coherence based on word similarity.
+- **Coherence Score:** Evaluates topic interpretability by measuring the semantic similarity of high-scoring words in each topic.
+Scores generally range from 0.3 to 0.7, with good models scoring above 0.5.
 ```python
 print(f"Model Perplexity: {perplexity}")
 print(f"Model Coherence Score: {coherence_score}")